A Review of the Technivorm Moccamaster Review: The KBGT Drip Coffee Maker

 These filter coffeemakers are all handmade in The Netherlands, which means that they are made and assembled by hand and individually tested in a live situation.– Technivorm

 Technivorm has been making world-class coffee makers for over 50 years.
-It’s no wonder then that the KBT741 brews excellent coffee — one sip, and you wouldn’t want to go back to any other drip coffee maker.
+It’s no wonder then that the KBGT brews excellent coffee — one sip, and you wouldn’t want to go back to any other drip coffee maker.
+It is no doubt one of the best-rated coffee makers out there.
 Let’s find out what wizardry lies under this coffee machine’s classy exterior.

 Design – 4.5/5

 With a body made of stainless steel and high-quality BPA-free plastic, this drip coffee machine has stood the test of time.
-Be aware though; it’s large form factor (13 x 6.7 x 16.2 inches) may not be welcome in small kitchens.
+Be aware though; it’s large form factor (17 x 32 x 36 cm) may not be welcome in small kitchens.

-You can also choose from 3 body colors — polished silver, stone grey, black.
+You can also choose from 4 body colours — polished silver, cream, black and red.
 No matter which one you choose, the plastic components and stainless steel carafe will remain unchanged in appearance.

 Features – 4.5/5